pierre-24/scalapacke/docs/dev/tutorial.md

     Therefore, it's generally advisable to adapt the grid size to match the number of processes.
     The optimal grid shape and size, however, will depend on the specific problem being solved.

-You can create as much grids as you want, which is useful if a given task requires a different grid.
-You can also use [`BLACS_GRIDMAP`](https://netlib.org/blacs/BLACS/QRef.html#BLACS_GRIDMAP) to manually map the processes to the grid, which is useful if you want to create disjoint grids (*e.g.*, if you want to map a part of the processes on a given grid, and the other part on another).

 Finally, use [`BLACS_GRIDINFO`](https://netlib.org/blacs/BLACS/QRef.html#BLACS_GRIDINFO) to get the position of the process within the grid.
 If the process is within the grid, `0 <= loc_row < grid_M && 0 <= loc_col < grid_N`, otherwise, `loc_row == -1 && loc_col == -1`.
 Note that in this function, `grid_M` and `grid_N` are output parameters, meaning you can call this function at any time to retrieve the grid size and the process's position within it, as long as you provide its grid context, `grid_ctx`.

 Note that **all** processes should execute `BLACS_GRIDINIT`, maybe to discover with `BLACS_GRIDINFO` that they are not part of this grid.